thenemchua/thenemchua/README.md

 # 👋 Hi, I'm Alain LIM!

 Welcome to my GitHub profile!
-I'm a passionate **Data Scientist** with a background in **Industrial Engineering** and a keen interest in leveraging data to solve real-world problems.
+I'm a passionate **Engineer** with a background in **Industrial Engineering** and a keen interest in leveraging data to solve real-world problems.
 Recently, I completed an intensive **Data Science and AI bootcamp at Le Wagon**, where I honed my skills in end-to-end data analysis and machine learning solutions.

 ---